Daisies (film): Themes and style

 Throughout the film, the two main characters serve as hyperbolical pawns for Chytilová's satirical approach to female stereotypes.
 There is a tangible anti-patriarchy sentiment in the film, observed through the two Maries' interactions with the men in their lives.
 Chytilová's extensive use of the "doll" metaphor is a means to show a male-dominated society's absurd expectations of women by overplaying their stereotypical attributions.
-In the beginning of the film, we see Marie 1 and Marie 2 sitting down and as they move, we hear creaking sounds as if coming from an unoiled hinge.
+In the beginning of the film, we see Marie 1 and Marie 2 sitting down and as they move, we hear creaking sounds as if coming from an un-oiled hinge.
 The opening establishes the metaphor of the women behaving as marionettes.
+The two female protagonists are also presented as being unruly, infantile, and lacking any purpose.
 A further use of the metaphor is depicting the protagonists as shallow and empty creatures, devoid of any human quality.
 Usually observed in sexist narratives, women are portrayed as lesser beings and by blowing these assumptions out of proportion, Chytilová aims to show the absurdity of the "patriarchal idea of femininity".
 Film writer Ela Bittencourt notes that Chytilová uses "the stereotype of how women are often infantilized and as a weapon right here in this film".
+Feminist criticism regarding the film often highlights the corporeality of the two Maries in understanding their bodies and how women's bodies have been portrayed.
+Throughout such scenes involving the overconsumption of food, which depicts the desire for indulgence and abundance, the fragmentation of their bodies, and their raucous laughter, the Maries have been examined as participating in the bodies they are often denied in cheerful defiance.
+Scholars like Anca Parvulescu have noted the film's emphasis as "an attack on manners" and "an attack on well-mannered spectatorship."
 The heroines as "infantilized women" with high-tone voices and their childish mannerisms is what is "expected of them" by the men in their lives as they do not realize the deliberate act both women put on.